-All passengers, and carry-on and checked baggage are subject to aviation security screening procedures as required by the Australian Government Aviation Transport Security Act 2004 and Aviation Transport Security Regulations 2005.
+Passengers and carry-on and checked baggage are subject to aviation security screening procedures as required by the Australian Government Aviation Transport Security Act 2004 and Aviation Transport Security Regulations 2005.

 Body scanners are used at Australian airports to detect prohibited items worn or carried on your body.
 If you are required to undergo body scanning screening you will be asked to remove outer layers of clothing (like jackets and jumpers) and take all items out of your pockets.
-Guests then stand inside the body scanner and the scanner will detect items worn or carried on the body.
+Passengers then stand inside the body scanner and the scanner will detect items worn or carried on the body.

 Health and safety

 All body scanners in Australia use non-ionising millimetre-wave technology.
 This means they do not emit ionising radiation like that of x-rays.
 The low intensity waves and short duration of the scan means you are exposed to less energy than other common everyday devices such as mobile phones.
 The millimetre-waves are reflected off the surface of the skin and do not penetrate the body.
 There are no known health risks from undergoing a scan so travellers who have a medical condition or are pregnant should not be concerned.
 If you are concerned about a medical or physical condition that prevents you from being scanned by a body scanner, please advise the security screening officer.

 Body scanners used in Australia are equipped with special enhancements to protect your privacy.
 Images are displayed as a generic stick figure to highlight areas that require further investigation (see example shown below).
 Scanners cannot store any personal or identifying information about passengers.

 Before introducing this technology, the Government consulted with a wide range of stakeholders, including the Office of the Australian Information Commissioner, Vision Australia and the Gender Centre and Organisation Intersex International, about privacy concerns.